rzadevv/Palintrace/docs/semantics.md

 A whole-transcript reference to an existing empty transcript is structurally resolvable and produces zero segments and zero issues.
 This means no resolved semantic text is available; it does not mean entailed, neutral, unsupported, or clean.
-A future semantic checker must treat the absence of text as an assessability condition.
+The unsupported-claim checker treats the absence of text as an assessability condition and abstains.

 The resolver does not decide which transcript roles are semantically authoritative.
 It preserves each turn's exact role, text, and coordinates.
 The separate composition policy retains every role;
-a future semantic checker will decide how composed evidence is used.
+the unsupported-claim checker uses the frozen primary PLAIN representation by default.
 The resolver itself still returns individual segments and does not concatenate them into a premise.

 Structural issues use the same `missing_transcript`, `missing_turn`, and `invalid_span` distinctions as the orphaned-provenance checker.
 A broken reference is therefore not converted into a semantic `neutral` or `contradiction` judgment.
 Resolution does not compare memory content with transcript content.

-Resolved segments contain transcript text because a future semantic judge needs its premise.
+Resolved segments contain transcript text because a semantic judge needs its premise.
 They are internal semantic inputs and are not automatically embedded into `CheckerResult`.
 Future semantic checkers should expose minimal coordinates and scores through `EvidenceItem` unless source text output is explicitly required.